The flexibility of acrylic paints brings the best out of painting art. But can you sand acrylic paint during your projects?

 There are many ways to prevent cracking on acrylic paints.
 They include:

 Various mediums integrate a binder.
-What you’ll do is confer with your manufacturer to find out which option will thwart the cracking.
+You’ll confer with your manufacturer to determine which option will thwart the cracking.

 Can You Sand Acrylic Paint Off a Canvas?